hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 export FABRIC_CFG_PATH=/workshop/full-stack-asset-transfer-guide/config
 export CORE_PEER_CLIENT_CONNTIMEOUT=15s
 export CORE_PEER_DELIVERYTIMEOUT_CONNTIMEOUT=15s
-export PATH="..../
 ```

-Next let's look at the three directories that are created `_msp`, `_gateways`, `_wallets`
+Next let's look at the three directories that are created `_msp`, `_gateways`, `_wallets`.

-Firstly the `_msp` directory contains the file system structure for the Fabric Peer commands.
-You casee the refernced in the `CORE_PEER_MSGCONFIGPATH` environment variable.
+Firstly the `_msp` directory contains the membership services provider (MSP) credentials necessary to run the Fabric Peer CLI commands as the org1 admin, including the user's public certificate and private key for signing transactions.
+The MSP location is referenced in the `CORE_PEER_MSGCONFIGPATH` environment variable and contains the credential subdirectories expected by the Peer CLI command.

-Secondly the `_gatways` directory contains two JSON files, one per ogranizxation.
+Secondly the `_gateways` directory contains two JSON files, one per organization.
 This file contains details of the Peer's endpoint url to connect clients to.
-Older Fabric Client SDks would need all the information in this file, but the new "Gateway SDKs" remove the need for all the detail.
-The just need the peer's endpoint and tls configuration.
-See this [example code](../../applications/ping-chaincode/src/fabric-connection-profile.ts) on how to parse this file easily for the gateway sdk.
+Older Fabric Client SDKs would need all the information in this file, but the new "Gateway SDKs" remove the need for all the detail.
+The new Gateway SDKs just need the peer's endpoint and TLS configuration.
+See this [example code](../../applications/ping-chaincode/src/fabric-connection-profile.ts) on how to parse this file easily for the Gateway SDK.

-Third is the `_wallets` directory - there are three subdirectories for the Orderering Organization and Organizations 1 and 2.
-These contain details of identities:
+Third is the `_wallets` directory - there are three subdirectories, one each for the Ordering Organization, Organizations 1, and Organization 2.
+These directories contain `*.id` files that contain details of identities and their respective credentials, similar to the MSP content, but in a JSON format that applications can more easily parse:

 ```
 _wallets
 ├── Orderer